 I got the Polish part on that feature Halal Daddy!!!!!!
 I've got work on it from May throughout June.
 We fooled them!!
 I can’t thank you enough!!!!

-When I moved to New York from the South [at age 9], I needed to work for a few months with Amy on a non-regional American dialect so that I wouldn’t be labled “That Southern Kid.”
+When I moved to New York from the South, I needed to work for a few months with Amy on a non-regional American dialect so that I wouldn’t be labled “That Southern Kid.”
 Within months I booked the role of Young Tarzan on Broadway.
 Amy was able to explain IPA to me in a way that made it like a treasure hunt: exciting and fun.
 My former directors and teachers were very impressed with Amy’s ability to teach a 9-year old (me) not just how to use IPA but also to understand and enjoy it.
 After going back home to the south for a visit, I was called in for a director’s session back in New York for a lead in a film.
 I was told by director Todd Solondz that he could hear the southern accent.
 Mom and I immediately got my script and IPA folder out and set up an appointment for a refresher crash course with Amy and I booked Life During Wartime that day!
 Now I’m in the Off-Broadway production of Horton Foote’s Orphans’ Home Cycle.
 I’ve been able to bring back my southern dialect thanks to the knowledge Amy has given me.
-Mom says that when the show is over I will return to Amy for another refresher course!

 I booked Beautiful!
 Going on tour as the u/s for Gerry and Donnie.
 Thanks for all your help!
 Woohoo!
 [Brooklyn accent]